SU(2/1) superchiral self-duality: a new quantum, algebraic and geometric paradigm to describe the electroweak interactions: Discussion

-These results are tantalizing from a theoretical point of view, yet very surprising: the coupling (4.8-10) of the vectors $\chi \lX_a$ and of the scalars $\lX_i (1 \pm \chi)$ are outside the naive superalgebra generated by the $(\lX_a, \lX_i)$ matrices (appendix A); the couplings to the Fermions are all even (they transform Fermions into Fermions, not Fermions into Bosons as in Wess-Zumino supersymmetry); yet the signs induced by the helicity of the Fermion propagators restore the superalgebraic structure (4.6), if and only if the model is anomaly-free.
-The expected minimal coupling of the vectors to the scalars and the tensors, via the covariant derivatives, is also necessarily completed by a new scalar-vector-tensor vertex (4.9) which modifies the asymptotic behavior of the coupling of the scalars and tensors to the Fermions.
+These results are tantalizing from a theoretical point of view, yet very surprising: the coupling (2.8-10) of the vectors $\chi \lX_a$ and of the scalars $\lX_i (1 \pm \chi)$ are outside the naive superalgebra generated by the $(\lX_a, \lX_i)$ matrices (appendix A); the couplings to the Fermions are all even (they transform Fermions into Fermions, not Fermions into Bosons as in Wess-Zumino supersymmetry); yet the signs induced by the helicity of the Fermion propagators restore the superalgebraic structure (4.6), if and only if the model is anomaly-free.
+The expected minimal coupling of the vectors to the scalars and the tensors, via the covariant derivatives, is also necessarily completed by a new scalar-vector-tensor vertex (4.8) which modifies the asymptotic behavior of the coupling of the scalars and tensors to the Fermions.
 A deeper understanding of these equations must be possible.

-These results are also resolutely bizarre from a phenomenological point of view, even if the occurrence of the superalgebraic structure is a direct consequence of the experimentally verified BIM mechanism whereby the chiral quantum anomalies are canceled by the balances of the leptons against the quarks.
-Please understand that the model is highly constrained and offers no choice.
-The field content is defined by the differential geometry, the dynamics are induced by the Fermion loops, and there is no free structural choice and no free parameter, except that the Cabbibo-Kobayashi-Maskawa angles can be understood as specifying the details of the 3-generations indecomposable representations of $SU(2/1)$ (see \cite{CQ0,HS} and \cite{TM20b}, appendix H).
-We must face the model as it comes and then try to devise a physical interpretation.
+These results are also curious from a phenomenological point of view even if the superalgebraic structure is a consequence of the experimentally verified BIM mechanism whereby the chiral quantum anomalies are canceled by the balances of the leptons against the quarks.
+However the model is highly constrained and offers no choice.
+The field content is defined by the differential geometry, the dynamics are induced by the Fermion loops and there are no free parameter, except that the Cabbibo-Kobayashi-Maskawa angles can be understood as specifying the details of the 3-generations indecomposable representations of $SU(2/1)$ (see \cite{CQ0,HS} and \cite{TM20b}, appendix H).

 Many problems remain.
-Having established the self interactions of the Boson fields (4.9), one has to examine if the theory is renormalizable and in particular if the counterterms involving Boson loops have the correct Lorentz structure, which seems likely, and the correct algebraic structure, which is non-trivial as we only have Lie-algebra Ward identities.
+Having established the self-interactions of the Boson fields (4.9), one still needs to examine if the theory is renormalizable and in particular if the counterterms involving Boson loops have the correct Lorentz structure, which seems likely, and the correct algebraic structure, which is non-trivial as we only have Lie-algebra Ward identities.
 The scalar potential has to be evaluated.
 The symmetry breaking pattern of the model must be studied.
 Finally, the crucial open question is the eventual existence of a symmetry associated to the odd-generators of the superalgebra.